 endif

-That’s it.
-Check the sources here (edit: as of 16 dec 2023 I migrated from vim to astronvim, so I have completely new .vimrc now and the link is no valid anymore.
-But you still can check early commits in my repository if you are interested in).
+As of December 2023 I migrated from Vim to AstroNvim, so I have completely new .vimrc now and the link is not valid anymore.
+But you still can check early commits in my repository if you are interested in.